qfoldit/PupperFish/README.md

 - `src/quantum/`
 - `src/visualization/`

-This project is intentionally educational and architectural.
-The physics and biology are simplified so the code stays readable and easy to extend.
+This project is intentionally educational and architectural. <br> The physics and biology are simplified so the code stays readable and easy to extend. <br>
 Every file is heavily commented in English so the metaphor remains easy to follow and extend.